Morocco Fly & Ride – FAQs

 25. What should I wear?

-Some young riders have turned up in jeans, a ‘fashion’ leather jacket, hiking boots and a full-face helmet.
+Some young riders have turned up in jeans, a leather blousson, hiking boots or DMs and a sombrero.
 Others rock up in full MX armour, MX boots, MX lids and MX goggles over a brightly-colour MX jersey.
 Wear whatever you feel comfortable in and are happy to crash in.
+A full face road helmet is fine.

-The important things are foot-and-ankle protection without resorting to full-on MX boots, a functional jacket with vents and pockets, thin, comfy gloves and a helmet with good visibility.
+The important things are foot-and-ankle protection without necessarily resorting to full-on MX boots, a functional jacket with vents and pockets, thin, comfy gloves and a helmet with good visibility.
 That’s what I wear.
+The road riding gear you already own will probably do you, but that has not stopped people shopping for a new look!

-Elbow, shoulder and knee armour may feel reassuring but won’t stop broken bones or bruised limbs.
+Elbow, shoulder and knee armour may feel reassuring but won’t prevent broken bones or bruised limbs.
 High Atlas mornings may be chilly, desert afternoons get warm.
 Rain will be wet.

 26. What’s the accommodation like?

 A mixture of mountain lodges, ambient desert homestays and kasbah-hotels.
 The Marrakech rendezvous hotel on the first night is a regular tourist joint.
-After that, things get a rustic but almost all have en-suite rooms which are shared by two people.
+After that, things can get a bit rustic as we’re far from the tourist enclaves, but almost all have en-suite rooms.

-The hot water may be sketchy, the plumbing ropey, the shower heads disappointing, the towels unfluffy and threadbare and there may be no soap.
+The hot water may be sketchy, the plumbing ropey, the shower pressure disappointing, the toilet/seat insecure, the towels unfluffy and threadbare and there may be no soap.
 Bring soap.
 Please be aware this is southern Morocco away from the tourist tramlines, not Palm Springs or even a luxurious Marrakech riad.

 South of the Atlas Morocco is much more ‘African’, which works both ways.
 It feels wilder but is also much poorer, people are more conservative and it is less well served by amenities you may consider commonplace.
 If you’re not prepared for some discomfort or inconvenience, this tour may not meet your expectations.